suryajayaraman/hungarianAlgorithm/README.md

 - It is used for solving **Data association problem in Object Tracking Applications** as explained in this [blog post](https://www.thinkautonomous.ai/blog/?p=hungarian-algorithm)

+- In the following image, we need to associate the detections from Lidar to detections in camera.
+Essentially, hungarian algorithm can be used to associate data from different sensors, so as to fuse them to get better estimations

 ![](images/usecase.png)
 [Image reference](https://www.thinkautonomous.ai/blog/?p=hungarian-algorithm)